Logo

 Tony Blair was a critic of Jeremy Corbyn's leadership of the Labour Party, seeing it as too left-wing.

-Tony Blair wrote in an opinion piece for The Guardian during the party's 2015 leadership election that if it elected Corbyn, it would face a "rout, possibly annihilation" at the next election.
+Tony Blair wrote in an opinion piece for The Guardian during the party's 2015 leadership election that if the party elected Corbyn, it would face a "rout, possibly annihilation" at the next election.

-Tony Blair touched on controversial topics such as transgender rights, the Black Lives Matter movement, climate change and Corbyn's leadership of the party.
+Tony Blair touched on controversial topics such as transgender rights, the Black Lives Matter movement and climate change.

 Tony Blair's first grandchild was born in October 2016.